LANCING MANOR CRICKET CLUB

 He had taken 744 wickets for the 1st XI , & record 413 wickets for the 2nd XI.

 Sadly in late 1999, aged 60, Bill passed away.
-His haul of wickets is unlikely to be beaten.
+His haul of wickets is likely only to be beaten by Steve Luckhurst.

 CAREER STATS.